gvisoc/gvisoc-timer/README.md

 ```
 $ polymer test
 ```
-**Note**: the archetype that is used at this time to generate this project ("basic", aka `polymer init`) provides several broken links that cause the test suite to properly work.
-This is currently being fixed (by me, for this project).

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.